 The ideal tree for carving is a western red cedar that grows close to the sea or a river, so it is easy to transport.
 Unfortunately, cedar posts rot after about 65 years, so few old poles remain standing.

-The Inupiaq (Eskimos) settled in Arctic region.
+The Inupiaq settled in Arctic region.
 Their village sites were chosen for availability of food sources like seal, walrus, whale and polar bear.
 The Inupiaq people have not had a written system for centuries.
 The only way to pass knowledge from one generation to another was through stories and songs.
 Their culture was different that European.
-The clan owned objects - for example, the right to perform a certain dance.
-The land on the other hand was common.
+They had a completely different sense of property rights.
+Individual clans had rights to selected dances, for example, but land was common.

 Skin whaling boats called umiak are still used for hunting sea animals in spring.
 The one shown on a picture is covered with walrus skin.
-Whaling is now very strictly regulated, but fathers in Inupiaq families teach their sons the secrets of harpooning.
+The old culture of the north seems to be still alive.
+Whaling is still legally practiced by Inupiaq families despite strict international regulations.
+They are also allowed to hunt polar bear.
 The Inupiaq language is spoken from northeastern Siberia to Greenland.
 It is one of the most complex and difficult languages in the world.
-Through the history there has not been even one European trader or explorer, who could speak Inupiaq language fluently.
+This is proven by the fact that apparently no European trader or explorer has ever been able to speak the language fluently.